Atom-anchored LLMs speak Chemistry: A Retrosynthesis Demonstration: Abstract

 \section{Abstract}

-Applications of machine learning in chemistry are often limited by the scarcity and expense of labeled data, restricting traditional supervised methods.
-In this work, we introduce a framework for molecular reasoning using general-purpose Large Language Models (LLMs) that operates without requiring labeled training data.
+{Applications of machine learning in chemistry are often limited by the scarcity and expense of labeled data, restricting traditional supervised methods.
+In this work, we introduce a framework for molecular reasoning using general-purpose Large Language Models (LLMs) that operates without requiring task-specific model training.
 Our method anchors chain-of-thought reasoning to the molecular structure by using unique atomic identifiers.
-First, the LLM performs a one-shot task to identify relevant fragments and their associated chemical labels or transformation classes.
+First, the LLM performs a zero-shot task to identify relevant fragments and their associated chemical labels or transformation classes.
 In an optional second step, this position-aware information is used in a few-shot task with provided class examples to predict the chemical transformation.
 We apply our framework to single-step retrosynthesis, a task where LLMs have previously underperformed.
 Across academic benchmarks and expert-validated drug discovery molecules, our work enables LLMs to achieve high success rates in identifying chemically plausible reaction sites ($\geq90\%$), named reaction classes ($\geq40\%$), and final reactants ($\geq74\%$).
-Beyond solving complex chemical tasks, our work also provides a method to generate theoretically grounded synthetic datasets by mapping chemical knowledge onto the molecular structure and thereby addressing data scarcity.
+Ultimately, our work establishes a general blueprint for applying LLMs to challenges where molecular reasoning and molecular transformations are key, positioning atom-anchored LLMs as a powerful solution for data-scarce chemistry domains.}

-\keywords{Large Language Models \and Molecular Reasoning \and Retrosynthesis \and Cheminformatics}
+\keywords{Large Language Models, Molecular Reasoning, Retrosynthesis, Cheminformatics}